frosas/spotify-to-mp3/README.md

 ## Usage

-1. Drag Spotify songs to a file (eg, songs.txt).
+1. Create a file (like `songs.txt`) and copy the Spotify songs URLs to it.
 Plain song names are also accepted.
-It may look like this:
+It will look like this:

         http://open.spotify.com/track/1JqTcOjOn7gEpeC0JcRVPa
         spotify:track:1fE3ddAlmjJ99IIfLgZjTy
         The Drums - Money

 2. Download songs.
 They are saved to the current directory.
-Errors will appear in red (eg, when a song is not found)
+Errors will appear in red (like when a song is not found).

     ```bash
     $ spotify-to-mp3 songs.txt